Bounding Evidence and Estimating Log-Likelihood in VAE: Abstract

 \section{Abstract}

-Many crucial problems in deep learning and statistics are caused by a variational gap, i.e., a difference between evidence and evidence lower bound (ELBO).
-As a consequence, in the classical VAE model, we obtain only the lower bound on the log-likelihood since ELBO is used as a cost function, and therefore we cannot compare log-likelihood between models.
-In this paper, we present a general and effective upper bound of the variational gap, which allows us to efficiently estimate the true evidence.
-We provide an extensive theoretical study of the proposed approach.
-Moreover, we show that by applying our estimation, we can easily obtain lower and upper bounds for the log-likelihood of VAE models.
+Many crucial problems in deep learning and statistical inference are caused by a variational gap, i.e., a difference between model evidence (log-likelihood) and evidence lower bound (ELBO).
+In particular, in a classical VAE setting that involves training via an ELBO cost function, it is difficult to provide a robust comparison of the effects of training between models, since we do not know a log-likelihood of data (but only its lower bound).
+In this paper, to deal with this problem, we introduce a general and effective upper bound, which allows us to efficiently approximate the evidence of data.
+We provide extensive theoretical and experimental studies of our approach, including its comparison to the other state-of-the-art upper bounds, as well as its application as a tool for the evaluation of models that were trained on various lower bounds.

-\section{Introduction}
+\section{INTRODUCTION}

-Many important models in deep learning \cite{bayer2021mind,burda2015importance,kingma2013auto}, reinforcement learning \cite{duo2021improving,todorov2008general,toussaint2006probabilistic} and statistics \cite{gao2017bounds,khan2020new} suffer from the existence of variational gap\footnote{In fact, in such a general context it is rather known as Jensen's gap, but here and henceforth we call it consequently the variational gap.}, i.e., a difference between evidence and its lower
+Many important models in deep learning \citep{bayer2021mind,burda2015importance,kingma2013auto}, reinforcement learning \citep{duo2021improving,todorov2008general,toussaint2006probabilistic} and statistical inference \citep{gao2017bounds,khan2020new} suffer from the existence of a variational gap\footnote{In fact, in such a general context it is rather known as Jensen's gap, but here and henceforth we call it consequently the variational gap.}, which means a difference between the evidence and its lower bound (which follows from Jensen's inequality), i.e.: